International Emmy Award for Best Drama Series

 The International Emmy Award for Best Drama Series is presented by the International Academy of Television Arts & Sciences (IATAS) during the International Emmy Awards ceremony.
 The category is described on the official International Academy website as being open to drama series that are “a dramatic production in which theme, storyline, and main characters are presented under the same title, with the intention to develop beyond a first season.”
 The award was first presented in 2002, recognizing programs broadcast in 2001.
 From 1979 to 2001, the category was presented as Best Drama.

-Rules & Regulations
+Rules and regulations

 According to the rules of the International Academy, the award is given to a dramatic production in which the theme, plot, and main characters are presented under the same title.
 The program must meet the minimum format length of a televised half-hour time slot and must have been broadcast during the eligibility period.

 If the program is part of an anthology series (i.e., each episode presents a different story and a different set of characters), episodes submitted in this category must be less than or equal to one hour in length.
 Two episodes must be submitted.